 No doubt from the antiquarian's point of view the history of Mickleham Church is one of tragic "restorations", especially when one considers the 12th century Norman arches and pillars that once lined the nave, being substituted for "modern" ones in 1823.
 Perhaps their condition at that time made it imperative - who knows?
 It is fortunate however, that so much remains in this lovely building to tell the story of the past.

 Meanwhile those Christians who live in Mickleham and Westhumble today are concerned with the story of the future and we are striving to maintain this building and the Churchyard, with all its historic pedigree and heritage for generations to come.
+Indeed J.M.W.
+Turner on a visit to the area produced a lovely watercolour of the church which is stored at The Tate.
+A "Guide to the Oldest Part of the Churchyard", a publication compiled by Carole Brough Fuller is available within the Church, and on this website, and is a fascinating read about who is buried here in our churchyard in times gone by.

 Do please come and visit us and share the beauty of our Church.